leppekja/IRS-990-DAFs/README.md

 - Django Model in sponsor_detail seems to identify the organization name as organization.grantee_ein
 - Navigation bar does not collapse in for small screens; need to make mobile friendly
 - Implement summary queries for total amount recieved/given for organizations
-- Javascript for giving over the years charts not working
+- Javascript for giving over the years charts not set up
 ##### Solved
+- Get all lines of business name txt - SOLVED
 - Only record 990 data - SOLVED
 - Schedule D endowment returning - SOLVED
 - Grantee supplementary Schedule I information returning - SOLVED
 - What are *FundsAndOtherAccountsHeld*?
 Should these be included? - SOLVED (mostly)
+- Need to add year for different tax returns / grants.
+Composite primary keys don't work with Django? -SOLVED

 See [here](https://www.irs.gov/instructions/i990sd), in the **Exceptions** section.
 As of now, they are included.
 It is unclear whether grants mades from these types of funds are listed on the Schedule I, so if anyone knows, please reach out!